felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/02-Dimension-Reduction-PCA.md

 <img src="02-Dimension-Reduction-PCA_files/figure-gfm/PCA visualization of 0 and 1-1.png" width="672" />

-# PCA as Pre-Processing for kNN Machine Learning: USPS digits
+# PCA as Pre-Processing for kNN Classification: USPS digits

 We compare 50% variance PCA, 95% variance PCA, and no PCA, as pre-processing for kNN classification of the USPS digits datasets